12 Best Plants for Fall Planters and Container Gardens

 11. Creeping Jenny

-This low-growing plant features bright green leaves and trails beautifully.
-Because creeping Jenny has a cascading effect it makes a great spiller in your container garden.
+This low-growing plant’s bright green leaves trail beautifully.
+Because creeping Jenny has a cascading effect, it makes a great spiller in your container garden.

 12. Ornamental Peppers